 Using a Jeep drive from Jomsom is definitely a practical choice given the condition of the trekking routes because most of trekking routes are demolished by Jeep road.
 It’s great that you can still enjoy the area with small hikes to explore the monastery and nearby caves such as Chungsi Cave, Jhong Cave,

-While visiting Ghar Gumba, you will also have the opportunity to tour Lo Manthang, the ancient kingdom of Nepal.
+While visiting Ghar Gumba, you will also have the opportunity to Lo Manthang Tour, the ancient kingdom of Nepal.
 Additionally, you can explore popular Buddhist monasteries, shrines, caves, and historic sites like the old king palace and ancient walled village of Lo Manthang.

 During the Tiji Festival at Ghar Gumba, the monks engage in reading holy books and conduct special prayers and blessings.
 The festival is marked by masked dances performed by the monks, with the community and visitors actively participating.
 They bring offerings such as food, lamps, and money to the monastery, enhancing the spiritual atmosphere of the event.